 designing systems that are simultaneously secure, easy-to-use, and

 inexpensive to deploy.
-The group is the home for the Helsinki "spoke"
+The group is part of ICRI-CARS

-security conferences (like ACM CCS and NDSS) and systems/networking
+security (like Usenix Security, ACM CCS and NDSS), privacy (like PETS) and systems

 security group, we believe in building (and breaking) things.
 As a